Advertiser Disclosure

 Engine:

 The Boeing 777 commercial series is made up of 3 long-range, wide-body, twin-engine jet airliners.
-Boeing states that the 777 aircraft provides a considerably improved reach and increased revenue potential.
+Boeing says that the 777 aircraft provides considerably improved reach and increased revenue potential.

-Boeing also claims the GE90-115B turbofan engine is the most powerful engine in the world.
-Operating with these twin engines, the plane can reach a max cruise speed of Mach 0.84 (644.5 mph) under specific conditions.
-The Boeing 777 series has also won a number of awards for its interior cabin design and passenger satisfaction.
+In 2015, General Electric proclaimed the GE90-115B turbofan engine the most powerful engine in the world.
+The GE90 series held the title of history’s largest aviation engine until the introduction of the GE9X, which began flight testing in 2018.
+The Boeing 777 series has also won several awards for its interior cabin design and passenger satisfaction.

 Capacity: 290 passengers